Is there a current mine operation or mining property for this

 How large is the available mining area?

-An alluvial mining claim is 40 acres per claim.
+An alluvial mining claim comprises 40 acres.
 The only

 properties to be considered will have sufficient claims to justify